-Pink Peeved At Being Labeled ‘Obese’ After Baby #2: Diamonds Are A Girl’s Best Friend Not BMI [Opinion]
+Pink Peeved At Being Labeled ‘Obese’ After Baby No. 2: Diamonds Are A Girl’s Best Friend, Not BMI [Opinion]

 A post shared by P!NK (@pink) on

 This famous mom of two is enjoying her family of four and working at getting back to the weight she was before her second pregnancy.
-It was during this time when she found out she is actually considered obese by the official standards.
+It was during this time when she found out she is actually considered obese by official standards.
 She wrote on Instagram just how disturbed she was by the “regular standards” used for measuring and labeling weight because they classified her as obese, according to Perez Hilton.

 Thanks Jackson Hole #familydatenight #zacbrownband